 Interest rate which is volatile and keeps on changing as per market scenario is termed as Floating Interest Rate.
 This type of interest rate depends on the base rate offered by several lenders, so whenever the base rate changes, the interest rate gets automatically revised.
 As compared to fixed interest rate, floating rates are comparatively cheaper.
 Fixed interest rates are 1%-2.5% higher than the floating interest rate.
 The increase and decrease in the floating interest rate is temporary, as it varies as per the market trends.
 As home loan is a long-term association with the lender, sometimes it becomes difficult to plan for the financials.

-Nowadays, floating interest rate is becoming more popular and is considered as the first choice of the home buyers.
-Even banks and NBFCs are offering home loan interest (floating) at low and attractive rate which starts from 8.70%.
+Nowadays, floating interest rate is becoming more popular and is considered as the first choice of home buyers.
+Even banks and NBFCs are offering home loan interest (floating) at a low and attractive rate, which starts from 7.95%.

 Read Also: Home Loan Tax Benefit

-Let’s take a look at home loan interest rate offered by leading banks and NBFCs.
+Let’s take a look at home loan interest rate offered by leading banks, NBFCs and HFCs.

 |Indiabulls Housing Finance||8.80% onwards||Maximum Rs.
 5000|